 Several years ago, I was working on a large Salesforce roll-out for a customer whose deployment policies were constraining the team to use change sets.
 It was a multi-sandbox, multi-vendors environments and change sets were not ideal, to say the least.
 As it happens, we ended up, for each version released to production, with several packages and 30+ pages of pre and post deployment manual steps.
 A real nightmare, still, it gave me the opportunity to push the method to its maximum and see through it.

-If you're building a Salesforce solution making good use of standard objects and intend to ship all your configuration from sandbox to sandbox to production, get ready for a lot of manual work.
-Relying on manual rework generates the risk to build a great looking solution in DEV, get it somehow signed-off in UAT and then screw-up the migration to Production to deliver a non-functional product...
+If you're building a Salesforce solution making good use of standard objects and intend to ship all your configuration from sandbox to sandbox to production, get ready for a lot of manual work!
+Relying on manual rework generates the risk to build a great app in your Dev sandbox, get it somehow signed-off in the UAT sandbox and then screw-up the migration to Production delivering a non-functional product...
 Not what you're after!

 - They don't carry over deletions nor rename operations.

 - They can't be reused in the destination org (by a different team).

 The Metadata API Guide contains a list of Unsupported Metadata Types but this only applies to the developers' tools like Eclipse or Ant.
 When deploying with Ant, I'm using the Quip Spreadsheet below to plan in advance the parts of the project that will require manual deployment work and measure the associated risk.

 I'm narrowing down the list of 52 unsupported metadata types to the 8 in scope for my project (that's an example).
 This, in turn, enables me to focus the test team on these areas after a deployment.
 Sadly, you can't do that with change sets since the unsupported components are not documented.
 The only thing we know is that whatever can't be done with the API, can't be done with change sets either.